JinjiPang/STAT-bootstrap/README.md

 ## Appendix

 Here we described two nonparametric bootstrap methods, which are the cluster bootstrap and hierarchical bootstrap.
-By combining these two functions, we created a single function `calc_ci` which can calculate confidence interval of AUC using three bootstrap methods.
+By combining these two functions, we created a single function `calc_ci` which can calculate point estimate and confidence interval of AUC using two bootstrap methods.

 ---------------------------------------------------------------